-This post is a guide of things to do and see in Montmartre, one of Paris's must-see neighborhoods, including free, nighttime, as well as family-friendly activities.
+This post is a guide to things to do and see in Montmartre, one of Paris's must-see neighborhoods, written by local tour guides.

 WHAT IS MONTMARTRE?

 Montmartre is an area in the 18th arrondissement of Paris, north of the city center.

-And it still retains its small-town charm and unique character, with winding streets, steep staircases, lush squares, and homey shops.
+It retains its small-town charm and unique character, with winding streets of cobblestones, steep staircases, lush squares, and homey shops.

 Down the hill, along Boulevard de Clichy, you’ll still find some of the seedier elements that the Pigalle area has long been known for, like peep shows and adult movie theaters, alongside raucous nightclubs and bustling cafés.